CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 - The package upgrade command might disrupt core services by changing core service dependency packages.
 - After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.
 - Cumulus Linux does not support the Linux `sudo -E apt-get dist-upgrade` command.
 Be sure to use `sudo -E apt-get upgrade` when upgrading packages.
-- To upgrade from Cumulus Linux 5.13 or 5.14 to Cumulus Linux 5.15, you need 0.8GB of free disk space.
+- To package upgrade to Cumulus Linux 5.15, you need 0.8GB of free disk space.
 Before you upgrade, run the NVUE `nv show system disk usage` command or the Linux `sudo df -h` command to show how much disk space you are currently using on the switch.
 {{%/notice%}}

 For a list of the releases from which you can upgrade to Cumulus Linux 5.15, see {{<link url="Whats-New/#upgrade-requirements" text="Release Considerations">}}.